Important Notice CALL Deadline Extended to Tuesday 31st of March at 2.00 p.m.

 Pillar 2 – Additional Places on Existing Full-Time Undergraduate Provision

 Pillar 3 – Innovation and Agility

 This Call for Proposals:

-Higher Education Institutions (HEIs) are invited to submit applications from 16 January for funding under the Human Capital Initiative (HCI) Pillar 1 call for proposals for Graduate Conversion. €300m over five years from 2020-2024 has been allocated for the HCI from the surplus in the National Training Fund (NTF) in line with recommendations contained in the independent review of the NTF on the use of the surplus and the development of labour market skills.
-This is the third call for proposals under the HCI and further calls for funding will be issued under other pillars of the programme.
+Higher Education Institutions (HEIs) are invited to submit applications from 16 December 2019 for funding under the Human Capital Initiative (HCI) Pillar 3 call for innovation and agility. €300m over five years from 2020-2024 has been allocated for the HCI from the surplus in the National Training Fund (NTF) in line with recommendations contained in the independent review of the NTF on the use of the surplus and the development of labour market skills.
+This is the second call for proposals under the HCI and further calls for funding will be issued under other pillars of the programme.
 Click below to find out more.